dvrpc/high-injury-network/README.md

 # Regional High Injury Network (RHIN)
-Data driven approach to identify road segments with KSI and Bicycle/Pedestrian crash trends.
+Data driven approach to identify road segments with KSI and Bicycle/Pedestrian crash trends over a 5 year time period.

 ### Methodology
 This project uses a sliding window approach to identify segments with high KSI and bike/ped crashes.
 Each window is 0.5 miles long with a 0.01 mile sliding increment along along a route.